Business needs and technologies are evolving at an increasing pace and in a desynchronized manner.

 Thanks to a model-based and automatic code generation approach (Model-Driven Architecture), Obeo helps you:

-Based on our customers’ needs, each software factories developed by Obeo can integrate:
+Based on our customers’ needs, each software factory developed by Obeo can integrate:

 Read stories from our customers: